AEIOU: A Unified Defense Framework against NSFW Prompts in Text-to-Image Models: Experiments

 \subsection{Multi-Categories Classifier}

 NSFW serves as an overarching descriptor for harmful prompts, and it can be decomposed into more specific categories.
 In this section, we follow the I2P dataset to classify NSFW prompts into seven particular categories: sexual, hate, self-harm, violence, shocking, harassment, and illegal.
-Adhering to the methodology described in Section 3.4, we identify features representing these concepts and derive the multi-categories HiddenGuard by integrating the NSFW scores of each category.
-Table \ref{tab:concepts} compares their accuracies within each category.
-HiddenGuard$_{\text{multi}}$ generally achieves higher accuracy in most categories, but in some, it underperforms compared to the standard HiddenGuard.
+Adhering to the methodology described in Section , we identify features representing these concepts and derive the multi-categories AEIOU by integrating the NSFW scores of each category.
+Tables \ref{tab:overall} and \ref{tab:sets} compare the overall performance of AEIOU$_{\text{multi}}$ with the standard AEIOU.
+Although the detailed AEIOU$_{\text{multi}}$ exhibits slightly worse overall performance, the difference is minimal.
+Furthermore, Table \ref{tab:concepts} compares their accuracies within each category.
+AEIOU$_{\text{multi}}$ generally achieves higher accuracy in most categories, but in some, it underperforms compared to the standard AEIOU.

-We attribute the lack of superiority in HiddenGuard$_{\text{multi}}$ to two main reasons.
+We attribute the lack of superiority in AEIOU$_{\text{multi}}$ to two main reasons.
 First, prompts from different categories often share overlapping features.
-Common sensitive words like ``f**k" appear across multiple categories, which limits HiddenGuard$_{\text{multi}}$'s ability to capture shared features when trained individually on each category.
+Common sensitive words like ``f**k" appear across multiple categories, which limits AEIOU$_{\text{multi}}$'s ability to capture shared features when trained individually on each category.
 As a result, it demonstrates higher accuracy in more distinct categories like self-harm but lower accuracy in more ambiguous categories such as hate and harassment.
 Secondly, discrepancies in data quality exist among different categories.
 In our datasets, sexual prompts have broad coverage and the highest quality, while the quality of other categories' prompts varies significantly.
-This leads to suboptimal performance of HiddenGuard\(_{\text{multi}}\) on some categories.
-To improve HiddenGuard\(_{\text{multi}}\)'s performance, we need to train it using higher-quality datasets.
+This leads to suboptimal performance of AEIOU\(_{\text{multi}}\) on some categories.
+To improve AEIOU\(_{\text{multi}}\)'s performance, we need to train it using higher-quality datasets.